Dartmouth Cruising Guide

 Things To Do

-If you fancy a bit of adventure, the intermittent whistle of the Kingswear steam train will take you back to a bygone era with its puffs of white smoke trailing majestically along the river’s edge, winding along the 7 scenic route to Paignton.
-Jump aboard at Kingswear to explore the area by steam.
+For a bit of adventure, the whistle of the Kingswear steam train will take you back to a bygone era with its puffs of white smoke trailing majestically as it winds along the river’s edge to Paignton.

-Alternatively, stay in Dartmouth and keep the kids entertained with a spot of crabbing on the harbour wall, an activity that has become a highlight of the town, or make a splash with a sea kayaking trip along the river.
+Alternatively, keep the kids entertained with a spot of crabbing on the harbour wall, or make a splash with a sea kayaking trip along the river.

-If you want to stretch the legs, take a scenic walk up to Dartmouth Castle and enjoy cream teas at the riverside cafe overlooking the stunning harbour entrance, or carry on a few more miles around the headland to visit the beautiful Blackpool Sands beach.
-Alternatively, you could sail around and drop anchor here for a swim in the clear blue waters.
+To stretch the legs, take a scenic walk up to Dartmouth Castle and enjoy cream teas at the riverside cafe overlooking the harbour entrance, or carry on a few more miles around the headland and visit the beautiful Blackpool Sands beach.

 What’s On